real-jame/realjame/content/notes/2024-08-11-oldroblox-bundler/index.md

 Novetus provides a folder called `shareddata` designed for this.
 For my new game, [Blox Party](/projects/bloxparty), I created a new folder called "bloxparty" and put all my image and audio assets in there.
 Then, I can use it in game with, for example, `rbxasset://../../../shareddata/bloxparty/music.mp3` as the URL.

 As for ORRH, there is an easier way to distribute and use local assets in your games, called **asset packs**.
 I haven't looked into it much, but it basically lets you override certain Roblox asset IDs with the web proxy.
 So when the web proxy intercepts the request, instead of pulling it from Roblox's servers, it uses the local copy stored in your asset pack.
-An example URL would be `https://roblox.com/?asset`
+Example: `https://roblox.com/asset?id=12345` would correspond to `12345.png`, or `12345.wav`, or `12345.mesh`, etc. in your asset pack's folder.
+(File extension doesn't matter, only the filename corresponding to the ID)

-ORRH asset packs also contain metadata for the name, description, author, and version of the pack, as well as what clients it should apply to.
+ORRH asset packs also contain metadata (`AssetPack.json`) for the name, description, author, and version of the pack, as well as what clients it should apply to.
 Also,

 This is great and all, but here's why I want to automate it: